 Relationships

-In Sheree's opinion relationships have a unique capacity to bring to the surface anything that is most unlike love.
+In Sheree's opinion relationships have a unique capacity to bring to the surface anything that is most unlike love, and a relationship dynamic studied in mindful awareness can provide a unique container for personal healing and growth.

-Sheree and Somatic Rehabilitation help couples identify and work usefully with difficulties and challenges.
+Sheree and Somatic Rehabilitation help couples identify and work usefully with difficulties and challenges in this way.

-She notes that we seem to learn about love most usefully from within a relationship, and not before we have encountered the problems and challenges that can cause relationships to flounder.
+Sheree notes from her experience with Hakomi Mindful Somatic Psychotherapy, that we seem to learn about love most usefully from within a relationship, and usually once we have encountered the problems and challenges that can cause relationships to flounder, which then hopefully cause us to seek therapy.

 How can Sheree help yours?

-This process goes beyond insight and into action: working in mindful awareness with what is occurring now can be a powerful catalyst for change.
+The process goes beyond insight and into action: working in mindful awareness with what is occurring now, can free us to focus on our interactions with each other, helping us to move forwards.

 Raising the issues